 Fulfilled!
 Zechariah 14:6-7 Commentary: Night turned to Day at the Ninth Hour–Twelve Hours after the Temple Curtain tore in Two at Jesus’ Death at the Ninth Hour of the Day.

-After describing the darkness over the land during Jesus’ crucifixion, Luke says, “The curtain of the temple was torn in two.”
-This event corresponds with Jesus’ death on the cross presumably at the ninth hour.
-In other words after his death, Jesus entered the temple to offer himself to God as a sacrifice for sin.
+After describing the darkness over the land during Jesus’ crucifixion, Luke says, “The curtain of the temple was torn in two.”18 This event corresponds with Jesus’ death on the cross presumably at the ninth hour.
+In other words after His death, Jesus entered the Temple as a sacrifice for sin.
 The ghostly light at the ninth hour of the night in A.D.
-66 originated at the altar and the temple itself implying that Jesus had returned to commemorate his sacrifice having done so this time at the ninth hour of the night, twelve hours after his death on the ninth hour of the day.
-But why would Jesus return to the temple?
+66 originated at the altar and the Temple itself implying that Jesus had returned to commemorate His sacrifice having done so this time at the ninth hour of the night, twelve hours after His death on the ninth hour of the day.
+But why would Jesus return to the Temple?

 Fulfilled!
-Zechariah 14:6-7 Commentary: The Messiah’s Second Visit to the Temple fulfills the Custom of the Daily Sacrifice.
+Zechariah 14:6-7 Commentary: The Messiah’s Second Visit to the Temple May Fulfill the Custom of the Daily Sacrifice.

 Fulfilled!
 Zechariah 14:6-7 Commentary: The Fact that Day turned to Night and Night to Day is a Miraculous Sign that God had Broken His Covenant with David and the Levites.